OBAKENGPIERRE/windows-authentication-bruteforce-detection-lab/README.md

 Security monitoring tools such as SIEM platforms can correlate registry changes and PowerShell process creation events to identify persistence mechanisms.

-Lab 4 — SIEM Threat Detection with Microsoft Sentinel Overview
+## Lab 4 – SIEM Threat Detection With Microsoft Sentinel
+Overview

 This lab demonstrates how a Security Operations Center (SOC) detects authentication attacks using a cloud SIEM platform.